Who We Are

 AI-assisted research and drafting

-An AI language model drafts the article using its training knowledge of the event, constrained to include specific, verifiable facts — real names, exact dates, documented locations, and attributable quotes.
-The AI is instructed to flag any detail it cannot attribute to a named source.
+An AI language model drafts the article from the selected event record and the direct source pages gathered for that event.
+It is constrained to include specific, verifiable facts — real names, exact dates, documented locations, and attributable quotes — and not to fill gaps with plausible-sounding detail.
 Generic summaries and unsupported generalisations are explicitly prohibited in the generation prompt.

 Eyewitness quote verification